Algebraic approximation and the decomposition theorem for K\"ahler Calabi-Yau varieties: K-trivial varieties and strong approximations

 \begin{definition} A \emph{numerically $K$-trivial} variety is a normal complex variety $X$ with rational singularities such that $\omega_X^{[m]}$ is a line bundle for some $m>0$ and $c_1(\omega_X)=0$ as an element of $H^{2}(X,\Q)$.
 If $\omega_X$ satisfies $\omega_X^{[m]}\cong\sO_X$ for some $m>0$ we say that $X$ is \emph{$K$-torsion}.
 We say $X$ is \emph{$K$-trivial} if $\omega_X^{\vee\vee}\cong\sO_X$. \end{definition}

 \begin{remark} Let $X$ be a compact Kähler space with log terminal singularities.
 By \cite[Corollary~1.18]{JHM2}, numerical $K$-triviality is equivalent to $X$ being $K$-torsion.
-A closer look at the proof shows that the results also holds if $X$ is merely in Fujiki class $\mathscr C$.
+Actually, the proof does not rely on $X$ being Kähler but rather on $X$ admitting a Kähler resolution; in particular, the result holds when $X$ is merely in Fujiki class $\mathscr C$.
 Note that by normality, $\omega_X^{[m]}\cong\sO_X$ if and only if $\omega_{X^\reg}^m\cong\sO_{X^\reg}$.
 Moreover, by the result of Kebekus--Schnell (\cite[Corollary~1.8]{KS18}), if $X$ is normal with rational singularities and $\omega_X^{\vee\vee}\cong\sO_X$, then it has canonical singularities (and is in particular $K$-trivial in the above sense). \end{remark} It is easy to construct examples of numerically $K$-trivial varieties in the sense of Definition \ref{definition ktrivial}.
 For example, any anti-canonical divisor with rational singularities in a Gorenstein variety is $K$-trivial.
 K\"ahler varieties with symplectic singularities in the sense of Beauville provide some other examples (in particular, see the primitive symplectic varieties of \cite{BL18}).